 Pelham Bay Park — the Bronx

 Sure, you've heard of NYC's largest public park, but when's the last time you visited (if ever)?
 Time to fix that!
-Though this huge Bronx green space has plenty of playgrounds and sports fields, it makes a wonderful staycation destination because of its many non-urban attractions.
-It's home to Orchard Beach, aka the "Bronx Riviera," which offers sand, surf, a small concession stand, a seaside playground, and even seal watching (all in season of course).
+This huge Bronx green space has plenty of playgrounds and sports fields and other attractions that make it a wonderful staycation destination.
+It's home to Orchard Beach, also known as the "Bronx Riviera," which offers sand, surf, a small concession stand, a seaside playground, and even seal watching (all in season of course).
 There are also some bucolic hiking trails and fairly easy bike paths, too.
-Extra special activities include going for a horseback ride with the Bronx Equestrian Center, playing mini golf at the Turtle Cover Golf Center, getting up close with critters at the modest but free nature center, and visiting the historic Bartow-Pell Mansion Museum, which hosts frequent family events like its monthly First Friday!
+Extra special activities include going for a horseback ride with the Bronx Equestrian Center, playing mini golf at the Turtle Cove Golf Center, getting up close with critters at the modest but free nature center, and visiting the historic Bartow-Pell Mansion Museum, which hosts frequent family events like its monthly First Friday!
 Music & Trolley fetes, Easter egg hunt, and more.
-You can definitely spend many weekends exploring all that Pelham Bay Park has to offer and still have plenty to come back for.
+You could spend a whole weekend exploring all that Pelham Bay Park has to offer and still have plenty to come back for.

 RELATED: Best Water Playgrounds in NYC